Skip to main contentSkip to main content

 How to Talk to Your Child's Pediatrician About Myopia Control

-"My child passed the vision screening at the pediatrician's office, so their eyes are fine, right?"
+"your child passed the vision screening at the pediatrician's office, so their eyes are fine, right?"

 I hear this question a lot from parents here in my Fayetteville practice.
 And I get it.
 You trust your pediatrician to keep your child healthy, and those vision charts feel like a definitive test.
 But here's the thing most parents don't realize: a simple vision screening can miss the bigger picture.
 A much bigger picture.